Skip to Content

 “We have such a community in chorus created in spring gala and I’m excited to see future shows,” senior Shae Staples said.

-“Being my last show it has been happy and sad, I think it’s such a full circle moment from my freshman year watching the seniors in caitable to now watching the freshmen in McIntosh Singers,” Staples said.
+“Being my last show it has been happy and sad, I think it’s such a full circle moment from my freshman year watching the seniors in Cantabile to now watching the freshmen in McIntosh Singers,” Staples said.

 McIntosh students and chorus parents worked to make costumes, dances and overall maintain smooth transitions during the shows.